Newton County, Arkansas: Geography

 According to the U.S. Census Bureau, the county has a total area of 823 sqmi, of which 821 sqmi is land and 2.3 sqmi (0.3%) is water.

 Newton County lies almost entirely within the rugged Boston Mountain range of the Ozark Mountains where elevations exceed 2500 ft.
 The Buffalo National River, a popular destination for canoeing and recreation, runs through the county from west to east.
-Highway 7, which traverses the county from north to south, has been rated as one of the most scenic drives in the region.
+Highway 7, which traverses the county from north to south, has been rated as one of the most scenic drives in the country.